ollipal/botafar/docs/source/install.md

 # Installation

-Telebotties library should work at least on Windows, Mac and Linux (tested on Debian/Ubuntu/Raspberry Pi OS).
+Botafar library should work at least on Windows, Mac and Linux (tested on Debian/Ubuntu/Raspberry Pi OS).

 > **NOTE:** every command below starts with a word `python`.
 You might need to replace it with `python3` (Windows WSL/Mac/Linux) or `py` (Windows) depending on your operating system and how you have Python installed.